‘Conflict of interest’ concerns derail Eastern Cape judicial interviews

 “Conflict of interest” concerns have derailed a marathon day of interviews to fill three judicial vacancies in the Eastern Cape division of the high court, forcing the process to start from scratch on Thursday.

-The interviews in Sandton — part of a broad process to fill 15 vacancies in the South African judicial system — were aimed at filling three positions in the Mthatha and Makhanda high courts.
+The interviews in Sandton — part of a broad process to fill 15 vacancies in the SA judicial system — were aimed at filling three positions in the Mthatha and Makhanda high courts.

 A total of 10 candidates were due to be interviewed on Wednesday, but after the third candidate wrapped up at around lunch time, the Judicial Service Commission (JSC) issued a statement, saying it had learnt of a “possible conflict of interest”, and further interviews on Wednesday were cancelled.